 How well do you do at each part?
 Take a quick assessment.

 First, Today Is NOT Tomorrow.
 Not every leader has what they “should.”
 Instead of focusing on their behaviors today, we should explore the underlying structure and find the “missing software.”
-Without the supporting underlying structure, today’s behavior WILL NOT exist tomorrow.
+Without the underlying supporting structure, today’s behavior WILL NOT last to tomorrow.
 The tools are often beyond IQ, EQ and behavior alone.

 Second, catch the development needs of a leader before “the 360 degree” and make wise investments because NOT all issues have quick solutions, for example, talent type and pathological Ego.
-Those who want to rob and then silence their competitors have the worst pathological Ego, which is what Amazon has tried to do to us.
-Jeff Bezos, my one-time hero, is digging a grave for his Day 1.
-However, I cannot help him although I have tried but close our account on Amazon (Amazon has reopened it.)
 In addition, there is no one tool for all issues; therefore, we work with the best in different industries, including McKinsey.

 Furthermore, many “intractable issues” are due to a lack of the right tools.
 For example, target all issues involved in “Focus on the Big Picture” with IQ tools.
 By getting to the root causes with the right tools, we often can save at least 50% of the time and discover fast solutions to 30-40% “intractable issues.”
 Time is money.
 Efficiency is life.
 I wish everyone agree with me.

-After years of researches, we have found that building exceptional leaders is the most efficient way to empower millions and strengthen society.
-How to be an exceptional CEO usually includes how to become a level 5 leader, but more challenging as a CEO needs to handle all-in-one responsibilities.
+After years of researches, we have found that building exceptional leaders is the most efficient way to strengthen society.
+For someone who desire to be an exceptional CEO, he or she first has to be a happy and healthy person, a level 5 leader, and be ready to handle all-in-one responsibilities.
 Thus, the program “Be an Exceptional CEO” usually requires more time and effort than “Leadership, from Good to Great.”

 In summary, to be a CEO, you want to know not only how to become a CEO but also how to be an exceptional CEO.
 The sooner you know the difference, the better CEO you can be, the more impact you can make on the world.